 It used to be that SEO copywriting meant just jamming as many keywords into an article as possible, with the end result that it usually sounded absurd.

-However, to make your copy or content even more appealing for search engines, there are a few specific tactics to use.
+However, to make your copy or content even more appealing for search engines, there are a few specific SEO copywriting best practices to use.

 1. Choose One, Impactful Keyword/Phrase for the Page/Post